-Women and Men from Vancouver and all across B.C. choose False Healthcare Centre because of board-certified surgeons Dr. Charles Scudamore and Dr. Donald Cooke.
+Women and Men from Vancouver and all across B.C. choose False Healthcare Centre because of board-certified General Surgeons.
 Our team of General surgeons has years of experience and excellence in performing hemorrhoidectomy surgeries.

 Hemorrhoids are swollen, inflamed veins in your anus and lower rectum which can lead to itching, discomfort and bleeding.
 Hemorrhoids may result from the increased pressure on these veins during pregnancy, undue strain on the affected area, along with other causes.

-In most cases hemorrhoids can be treated with a variety of minimally invasive procedures.
+In most cases hemorrhoids can be treated with a variety of minimally invasive hemorrhoid treatment such as hemorrhoid banding.
 However, if these procedures have not been successful, or for particularly large hemorrhoids, a surgical procedure known as a hemorrhoidectomy may be recommended by your doctor.

 What to expect